-After being away on vacation for some weeks, one of my favorite things to do on returning home is to bake.
-It’s been awhile since I used the tall muffin tin from Ikea and had stocked up on the custom baking wrappers to use with this baking tin… just in case I couldn’t find any in stock.
+After being away from home on vacation for weeks, a favorite thing I love to do on return is to bake.
+It’s been awhile since the tall muffin tins from Ikea were used and already had stocked up on plenty of the custom baking wrappers for this baking tin… just in case I couldn’t find them again.
 Quick to make, these Lemon Yogurt Muffins with Poppy Seeds and Dried Cranberries are not overly sweet, especially if you omit the lemon glaze.
-When eating you will notice a subtle crunch with each bite, the poppy seeds give these muffins an interesting texture.
-I also think poppy seeds look attractive when added or sprinkled on top of baked goods.
-On the odd occasion I managed to find poppy seeds in the supermarkets here, but as they are not always available I tend to bring some back when I travel.
+When eating you will notice a subtle crunch with each bite as the poppy seeds give these muffins an interesting texture.
+Sometimes I don’t always find poppy seeds in the supermarkets here, so I tend to bring them back when I travel.

-On the subject of freezers, I have one to refill again… for a second summer (while on vacation) our freezer defrosted due to a short-circuit elsewhere in the house.
-Thankfully it was not as full as last year, but still very annoying as all the de-frosted food ended up in the rubbish bin. 😦
+On the subject of freezers, I have one to refill again… for a second summer (while on vacation) our freezer defrosted due to a short-circuit in the house.
+Thankfully it was not as full as last year, but still very annoying, all the de-frosted food ended up in the rubbish bin. 😦

-You can omit the poppy seeds and dried cranberries when making these muffins and once baked and cooled, simply dust them over with some powdered sugar before serving… they taste just as delicious.
-If you wish, cut some of the calorie content by using low-fat milk, low-fat yogurt and omit the lemon glaze.
-If you ever need to do some fast home-baking or feed your freezer something sweet… start with muffins.
+You can omit the poppy seeds and dried cranberries when making these muffins and when baked and cooled, simply dust them over with some powdered sugar before serving… they taste just as delicious.
+You can cut the calorie content by using low-fat milk, low-fat yogurt and omit the lemon glaze if you like.
+And if you need to do some fast home-baking or feed your freezer something sweet… start with muffins.

 Lemon Yogurt Muffins with Poppy Seeds and Dried Cranberries

 1 and 1/2 teaspoons baking powder